Francesco-Ranieri/music-genre-classification/docs/model_cards/model_card_RF.md

 ## Use cases

 <!-- Address questions around how the model is intended to be used, including the foreseeable users of the model and those affected by the model. -->
-This model could be used as music genre classifier or combined with other classifier in order to obtain an ensemble approach.
+This model could be used as music genre classifier.

 ## Out of Scope cases